coleifer/huey/docs/index.rst

 * written in python
 * no deps outside stdlib, except redis (or roll your own backend)
-* support for django

 supports:

-* multi-threaded task execution
+* multi-threaded, multi-process or greenlet task execution
 * scheduled execution at a given time
 * periodic execution, like a crontab
 * retrying tasks that fail